 Michel S. Bourin has served as a consultant for Servier and Lundbeck.
 Emanuel Severus has been on the speakership bureaus of AstraZeneca, Eli Lilly and Company, and Lundbeck.
 Juan P. Schronen has served as a consultant for Janssen and Servier.
 Peter Gass has been on the speakership bureaus/advisory boards of Pfizer and Servier.
 Johan Szamosi was a full-time employee and a stock shareholder of AstraZeneca at the time the study was performed.
 Hans A. Eriksson was a full-time employee and a stock shareholder of AstraZeneca at the time the study was performed.
 He holds AstraZeneca patent US20070185080A1.
 Hongally Chandrashekar has no disclosures to report.

 Electronic supplementary material

-Additional file 1: Tables S1 to S2.: Use of concomitant medications (safety set).
+Additional file 1: Tables S1 to S2.: Table S1.
+Use of concomitant medications (safety set).
 Table S2.
 Incidence (n (%)) of potentially clinically significant shifts in vital signs and laboratory parameters from normal at baseline to day 43 (safety set).
 (DOC 100 KB)